-One of the most accessible basic logic books on our book shelf is The Fallacy Detective: Thirty-Eight Lessons on How to Recognize Bad Reasoning by Nathan and Hans Bluedorn.
+One of the most accessible basic logic books on our book shelf is The Fallacy Detective: Thirty-Eight Lessons on How to Recognize Bad Reasoning (affiliate link) by Nathan and Hans Bluedorn.
 The book helps kids (and adults) spot errors in thinking — logical fallacies often used in an effort to persuade others.
 Learning about fallacious thinking is valuable for academic reasons, but it’s also important to being a good consumer (recognizing how advertising works) and to being a good citizen (understanding how political communication works).

 Teaching Critical Thinking

 You could take the book’s 38 lessons and use them once-a-week in a year-long study of logic, but we’ve never been able to.
 Each time I’ve gotten the book out for a kid, he’s pretty much gone straight through it.
 We’ve used the book to help the boys learn critical thinking, instead of curriculum.

 The book explains fallacies such as ad hominem attacks (such as name calling — attacking the person), straw man arguments, slippery slope arguments, and false analogies.

 After each of my children read the book, we had ongoing dialogue about fallacies they detected in all kinds of communication — television commercials, political speeches, websites, and online forums.
 This makes a great preparation for college, since many college assignments will require students to analyze the evidence for or against certain issues.